 - Study strategies

 Once you complete the 10 hours of training and 25 hours of actual tutoring, you earn certification from the College Reading and Learning Association.
-You are also recognized each year at the Spring ULead Reception.
+Further training can be pursued to obtain advanced and master level tutor certification.